Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Introduction

-Due to the lack of statistics, few data exist on angular distributions in the annihilation region.
+\item Due to the lack of statistics, few data exist on angular distributions in the annihilation region.
 Recently the process $e^++e ^-\to p+\bar p +\gamma$ has been measured by the BABAR collaboration \cite{Au05}.
-The initial state radiation, when the photon is sufficiently hard, allows to factorize out the kinematical terms associated to the photon and to extract the differential cross section of the elementary process $e^++e ^-\to p+\bar p$.
-The analysis of these data in terms of angular asymmetry was done in Ref. \cite{ETG08} and showed no TPE effect in the limit of the errors.
+The initial state radiation, when the photon is sufficiently hard, allows to factorise out the kinematic terms associated to the photon and to extract the differential cross section of the process $e^++e ^-\to p+\bar p$.
+The analysis of these data in terms of angular asymmetry was done in Ref.~\cite{ETG08} and showed no visible TPE effect in the limit of the errors.